Daquiver1/Frontend-Grading-Assignment/README.md

 4. Submit a pull request for review.

 Please adhere to the project's coding standards and provide clear and detailed pull request descriptions.

+## Application Structure

+The application consists of seven main pages, each serving a specific purpose:

+- **Homepage:** Introduces users to the system and outlines its objectives.
+- **Login Page:** Simulates a student authentication interface for logging in.
+- **Dashboard:** Provides an overview of the student's current grades and alerts for any missing grades.
+- **Grade Report:** Offers a detailed view of the student's grades, with the ability to filter by semester or academic year.
+- **Missing Grade Form:** Allows students to report any missing grades.
+- **Instructor Contact Page:** Displays contact information for instructors, including a simulated email feature.
+- **Help and Support:** Includes FAQs and a mock support contact form.

+## Technical Details

+- **Framework/Technology Used:** Developed using React.
+- **Responsive Design:** Implemented with CSS Flexbox/Grid, Bootstrap, and Tailwind CSS to ensure compatibility with various devices.
+- **JavaScript Functionality:** Leveraged for form validations, dynamic content rendering, and simulating user interactions.